Seahawks position overview: Seattle’s linebacking corps appears pretty set heading into offseason

 Contract situation: Three years left on rookie contract.

-2019 number to know: Four starts, including playoffs, second-most of any rookie on team other than DK Metcalf.
+2019 number to know: Four starts, including playoffs, second most of any rookie on team other than DK Metcalf.

 Ben Burr-Kirven